 Fusarium’s major mycotoxins are zearalenone (ZEN) and fumonisin.
 Fusarium fungi grow best in temperate climate conditions.
 They require lower temperatures for growth than Aspergillus.
 Fusarium grows worldwide on many different types of grains including corn and wheat.
 Exposure to mycotoxins from Fusarium can lead to both acute and chronic effects.
 These symptoms can include abdominal distress, malaise, diarrhea, emesis, and death.
 ZEN possesses estrogenic effects and has been implicated in reproductive disorders.

 It’s simple!
-Order the mold urine test kit and we mail it to you right away.
-Results are emailed to you in about 3 weeks and then a hard copy is mailed out the following week.
-A personalized protocol is included.
+Order our easy to do mold test kit and we mail it to you right away.
+Mold testing results are emailed to you in about 3 weeks with a personalized protocol so that you know what to do.

 Why Nutritionally Yours?